ngwingyan/WorkDayScheduler/README.md

 - Start of page with current date display using moment.js
 - The table is dynamically created with jquery
 - end time is shown also
-- future time displayed in red
+- future time displayed in green

 ![Start](assets/images/starttime.png)